delpinolisette/comm318_F20_Final_Project/data_story_presentation/data_story.md

     - During this time, we also see a rise in users complaining about not being able to find work, despite their best efforts:

     - take a look at the titles for May 2020's top 5 highest scoring posts

+### February in R/Careerguidance and R/Jobs:

+In order to investigate the "language landscape of the most popular jobs before "

 ### May 2020 in R/CareerGuidance